This post is current as of April 28, 2021 and will be updated as new data and recommendations are released.

 Based on all the available data, all of the COVID-19 vaccines authorized for emergency use by the FDA are very safe and effective for the vast majority of people.
 But because not enough time has elapsed since the beginning of clinical trials and because of the exclusion of pregnant and breastfeeding/chestfeeding people in those trials, we can’t make any definitive statements about the effect of the vaccine on fertility and fetal/infant development.

-Preliminary surveillance data suggests that the COVID-19 vaccine does not have a negative effect on pregnancy or neonatal outcomes.
+Published findings of preliminary surveillance data suggest that the COVID-19 vaccine does not have a negative effect on pregnancy or neonatal outcomes.
 And, based on data from earlier trial phases, other vaccines, and our knowledge of how mRNA and adenovirus vaccines work, multiple influential health organizations agree that COVID-19 vaccines likely will have no negative effects on reproductive health and fertility-related outcomes, and therefore haven’t barred people who are pregnant, breastfeeding/chestfeeding, or trying to conceive from getting the vaccine.

 People in these groups should be aware of the potential risks and benefits associated with the vaccine, as well as the risks of COVID-19 when contracted.
 Ultimately, this is a personal decision, and you should discuss it with a healthcare provider who understands your medical history.

-In the meantime, before the vaccine becomes available for the population at large, it’s as important as ever that we stick to physical distancing, mask wearing, plenty of sanitizing, and other forms of self-care to keep physically and mentally healthy.
+In the meantime, as the vaccine becomes more available for the population at large, it’s as important as ever that we stick to physical distancing, mask wearing, plenty of sanitizing, and other forms of self-care to keep physically and mentally healthy.

 This article was medically reviewed by Dr. Jane van Dis, MD, FACOG.
 Dr. van Dis is a practicing OB-GYN, volunteer clinical faculty at USC Keck School of Medicine where she serves on the Gender Equity in Medicine and Science Committee, CEO of Equity Quotient, co-founder of OB Best Practice, and co-founder of TIME'S UP Healthcare.